w3c/market-data-odrl-profile/Test-Cases.md

 **NDU-1** - Can I use real-time data in a new internal application, which will not display the data to any end users?

+- *Covered by the Non-Display action*

+---

 **NDU-2** - Can I distribute the results from the new application to other users internally?

+- *Covered by the nextPolicy Duty and the Users/Recipients constraints*

 **NDU-3** - Can I distribute the results from the new application to other users at a different internal geographic location?

+- *Covered by the nextPolicy Duty and the solution to* **IAtD-3**

 **NDU-4** - Can I distribute the results from the new application to external users at the end of each day?

+- *Covered by the nextPolicy Duty and the Timeliness (Embargo) constraint*

+---

 **NDU-5** - If I want to use real-time data in an internal application that performs a simple calculation but also displays the data to end users, is that considered a non-display use?

 **NDU-6** - If I want to use real-time data for portfolio valuation for internal use only, is that a non-display use?

+- *This is the VWAP example.
+Can be solved by making what is presently implicit explicit*

+---

 **NDU-7** - Are separate non-display fees imposed for each internal application?

+- *Specified in the Payment Duty*

 ## Derived Data